BjoernSchilberg/csv2json/README.md

-#csv2json - A simple tool to convert csv to json
+#csv2json - A simple tool to convert CSV to JSON

 * Reads CSV records from standard in.
 * Outputs a JSON array of map entries to standard out.